goglachevai/PaSTiLa/README.md

 # PaSTiLa (Parallel Automatic Snippet-based Time series Labeling Algorithm)

 This repository is related to the PaSTiLa (Parallel Automatic Snippet-based Time series Labeling Algorithm) algorithm that automates pattern discovery in large time series with a graphics processor.
 PaSTiLa is authored by Andrey Goglachev (goglachevai@susu.ru) and Mikhail Zymbler (mzym@susu.ru), South Ural State University, Chelyabinsk, Russia.
-The repository contains the PaSTiLa's source code (in C, CUDA, Python).
+The repository contains the PaSTiLa's source code (Python).

 PaSTiLa serves as a wrapper for the **PDSS** (C22dist-based pattern discovery) and **PSF** (MPdist-based pattern discovery) algorithms located in the `algorithms/` directory.
 PaSTiLa predicts execution time for each segment length, distributes tasks across GPUs for load balancing, executes the binaries, and then selects the optimal segment length by comparing normalized snippet profiles.